Mixture Matrix-valued Autoregressive Model: Parameter Estimation

 \textbf{E-step:} Let $\tau_{t,k}$ be the conditional expectation of the $Z_{t,k}$ given $\mathscr{F}_{t}$ and the current parameter value.
 Then

 \textbf{M-step:} Update the estimates of $\alpha$'s as follows:

 The estimates of $\calA_k$, $\calB_k$, $\bmC_k$, $\bmU_k$ and $\bmV_k$ must satisfy the following gradient conditions:

 Closed-form solutions for these parameter estimates do not exist.
 However, the optimization problem in each M-step can be solved by a blockwise coordinate descent algorithm.
-To be specific, we use equations \eqref{eq update A} -- \eqref{eq update V} to iteratively update one of $\{\mathcal{A}_k, \mathcal{B}_k, \bmC_k,\bmU_{k},\bmV_{k}\}$ with all of the others being fixed.
+To be specific, we use Eqns.~\eqref{eq update A} -- \eqref{eq update V} to iteratively update one of $\{\mathcal{A}_k, \mathcal{B}_k, \bmC_k,\bmU_{k},\bmV_{k}\}$ with all of the others being fixed.
 Note that the target function in each of the {M}-steps is multimodal, and the blockwise coordinate descent algorithm may converge to a local maximum.
+Due to the identifiability issues, the estimated parameters are normalized such that constraints \eqref{iden_c1} and \eqref{iden_c1_1} are satisfied.

-The EM algorithm is known to converge to a local maximum.
+The EM algorithm may converge to a local maximum.
 Nevertheless, given the intricate structure of the target function, numerous local maxima can exist, particularly in high-dimensional scenarios, making it necessary to repeat the process many times.
 The speed of the proposed EM algorithm could be very slow, as it involves an iterative process to find the maximum within each of the M-step.

+The likelihood function of a mixture model may be unbounded \citep{mclachlanfinite}, hence it may not have a global maximum.
+Nevertheless, the MLE that corresponds to a local maximum around the true value could be consistent, efficient and asymptotically normal under some regularity conditions \citep{peters1978iterative,redner1984mixture}.